 We’re addicted to our phones.
-Countless articles have been written that have covered the subject flippantly, however the problem is genuine.
-According to the American Society of Addiction Medicine, addiction is characterized by an inability to consistently abstain, impairment in behavioural control, craving, diminished recognition of significant problems with one’s behaviours and relationships, and a dysfunctional emotional response.
-How many people have an inability to consistently abstain from their phone; can’t recognise how much time they spend swiping and scrolling on their screen; or even crave various apps on a regular basis.
+Countless articles have been written that have covered the subject flippantly, however, the problem is genuine.
+According to the American Society of Addiction Medicine, addiction is characterised by an inability to consistently abstain, impairment in behavioural control, craving, diminished recognition of significant problems with one’s behaviours and relationships, and a dysfunctional emotional response.
+How many people have an inability to consistently abstain from their phone; can’t recognise how much time they spend swiping and scrolling on their screen; or even crave various apps on a regular basis?

 The statistics are damning.
 According to a study by Ofcom, 78% of people say they couldn’t live without their smartphone, with the average person checking their phone once every 12 minutes.
 What’s more worrying is the sentiment towards phones and technology.
 Two-thirds (67%) of 18- to 34-year-olds say they feel the need to take a break from technology however, this age group are also the least likely to be able to alter their behaviour.
 Young people want to change but they can’t.

 With a large section of society frustrated by their own subservience to tech, the opportunity for brands is obvious.
 So many have followed the crowd, jumping on the bandwagon of creating an online presence without questioning whether they need to.
 In April, Wetherspoons shut down its social media accounts, directing its customers towards its website and pubs.
 The pub chain recognised it was wasting money on creating digital touchpoints for its customers.
-Its product, its pubs, are the only touchpoints that mattered.
-Brands that have a natural real world frontline where customers interact with them would do better to invest more in improving this human experience than building artificial digital channels.
+In the spirit of brand experience innovation, they realised it’s their product, that pubs, that are the only touchpoints that mattered.
+Brands that have a natural real-world frontline where customers interact with them would do better to invest more in improving this human experience than building artificial digital channels.